Prince of Asturias Cup: Prince of Asturias Cup I

 The first edition of this competition was held from 10 to 14 May 1915 in Madrid, and more specifically in the fenced field that Atlético Madrid had between the streets of Narváez and O'Donnell.
 The new competition pitted the regional teams of Catalonia (which encompassed Barcelona, Lleida and Tarragona), Castile — under the denomination of the Centro team (which encompassed Madrid and the wider Castile region) — and Basque Country — under the denomination of Norte team (which encompassed Basque Country and Cantabria).
 The opening match between the Catalans and the Castilians was held on 10 May 1915, and was attended by his Majesty King Alfonso XIII, who chatted with the players during the break.
 The author of the competition's first-ever goal was Catalonia's Paulino Alcántara, who was only 18 years old at the time, and although Centro fought back and found an equalizer through René Petit, it was Catalonia who found the winner via Antonio Baró to beat the Centro team 2–1, with all the goals coming in the first half.

-Two days later the North team entered the fray, and they beat Catalonia with a solitary late goal from Juan Legarreta, despite the fact that Catalonia played better.
+Two days later the North team entered the fray, and defeated Catalonia with a solitary late goal from Juan Legarreta, even though Catalonia played better.
 Finally, the teams from the Center and the North met for the decisive game, and the Basques, who were playing without their biggest star Pichichi, managed to go ahead after the break with a goal from Patricio, but the hosts fought back and equalized shortly after courtesy of Santiago Bernabéu.
-René Petit missed a penalty that would have done justice to the Castilians' best game, and the miss was attributed to the fact that the field was not grass.
+René Petit then missed a penalty, which was attributed to the fact that the field was not grass.
 In any case, the game was formidable and the draw was enough for the Basques to win the cup, although according to the press, they were not the best team.
 As for the top scorers, there was a six-fold tie at one goal as six different players scored all the goals of this first edition of the tournament.
-These accolades were also distributed among the three teams, as they all also finished tied at two goals each.
+These accolades were also distributed among the three teams, as they all finished tied at two goals each.